 At thirty, he was elected to Somerville's Board of Aldermen (later called city council).
-"I was really curious . . ." he recalled, "about how cities function, what city government's purpose is.
-I tried getting a better understanding of the city as a complex ecosystem."
-He served as an alderman for eight years and chaired the finance committee, all while practicing law, coaching high school football, running ii 4.2 square miles is equivalent to 10.9 square kilometers.
+He recounted that when he was elected alderman, "I was really curious . . . about how cities function, what city ii 4.2 square miles is equivalent to 10.9 square kilometers.